-While the church has long felt the pressures of diverse cultures to become something other than what it is called to be, contemporary Christianity faces challenges that are unprecedented in their power to subtlety transform its sense of purpose and mission.
+While the church has long felt the pressures of diverse cultures to become something other than what it is called to be, contemporary Christianity faces challenges that are unprecedented in their power to subtly transform its sense of purpose and mission.
 This class will consider several of these phenomena - environmental destruction, technological hope, and market globalization and consumerism - to see how Christians can respond positively and in a manner faithful to Christianity's rich heritage and teachings.
+Counts as THE restricted elective.